iguessthislldo/opendds-devguide-converter/devguide/getting_started.rst

 The publisher connects to the ``DCPSInfoRepo`` to find the location of any subscribers and begins to publish messages as well as write them to the console.
 In the subscriber window, you should also now be seeing console output from the subscriber that is reading messages from the topic demonstrating a simple publish and subscribe application.

-You can read more about configuring your application for RTPS and other more advanced configuration options in Section 7.3.3 and Section 7.4.5.5 .
+You can read more about configuring your application for RTPS and other more advanced configuration options in Section :ref:`run_time_configuration--configuring-for-ddsi-rtps-discovery` and Section :ref:`run_time_configuration--rtps-udp-transport-configuration-options` .
-To read more about configuring and using the ``DCPSInfoRepo`` go to Section 7.3 and Chapter 9.
+To read more about configuring and using the ``DCPSInfoRepo`` go to Section :ref:`run_time_configuration--discovery-configuration` and Chapter :ref:`the_dcps_information_repository--the-dcps-information-repository`.
-To find more about setting and using QoS features that modify the behavior of your application read Chapter 3.
+To find more about setting and using QoS features that modify the behavior of your application read Chapter :ref:`quality_of_service--quality-of-service`.

+.. _getting_started--running-our-example-with-rtps:

 Running Our Example with RTPS
 =============================

+..
+    Sect<2.1.8>

 The prior OpenDDS example has demonstrated how to build and execute an OpenDDS application using basic OpenDDS configurations and centralized discovery using the ``DCPSInfoRepo`` service.
 The following details what is needed to run the same example using RTPS for discovery and with an interoperable transport.